-Quality Improvement in Vascular Disease Care
+Quality Improvement in Cardiovascular Disease Care

 Authors: Edward Lee, Rajesh Vedanthan, Panniyammakal Jeemon, Jemima Kamano, Preeti Kudesia, Vikram Rajan, Michael Engelgau, Andrew Moran